-Engagement results from electoral area E respondents are consistent with the broader engagement results that suggest the CVRD is in a state of acute rental shortage with almost no vacancy.
-Electoral area E respondents shared stories of moving due to their rental units being sold and facing barriers to finding rental options due to lack of availability or pet ownership.
+Engagement results from electoral area F respondents are consistent with the broader engagement results that suggest the CVRD is in a state of acute rental shortage with almost no vacancy.
+Electoral area F respondents shared stories of moving due to their rental units being transferred to other tenants, of the high cost of renting and of small unit sizes.